Keibert Ruiz Player Props: Nationals vs. Giants

 Keibert Ruiz At The Plate

-- Ruiz will look to extend his six-game hitting streak.
-He's batting .471 with two homers in his last outings.
+- Ruiz is batting .471 with two homers during his last outings and is riding a seven-game hitting streak.

-- Ruiz has reached base via a hit in 45 games this year (of 78 played), and had multiple hits in 21 of those games.
+- Ruiz has picked up a hit in 46 of 79 games this season, with multiple hits 21 times.

-- He has hit a long ball in 12.8% of his games this year, and 3.4% of his trips to the dish.

-- Ruiz has picked up an RBI in 33.3% of his games this season, with more than one RBI in 10.3% of his games.
-He has also produced three or more runs in two contests.
+- Ruiz has driven in a run in 27 games this year (34.2%), including eight games with more than one RBI (10.1%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.